-Pujols saluted after HR for Angels vs hometown Cards in loss
+Pujols curtain call HR for Angels vs hometown Cards in loss

+ST. LOUIS (AP) — Albert Pujols delivered for his many fans in St. Louis.
+The Cardinals were crowd pleasers, too.

-ST. LOUIS (AP) — Albert Pujols took a curtain call for his adoring fans at Busch Stadium after homering against the Cardinals, but Marcell Ozuna connected to lead Dakota Hudson and St. Louis over the Los Angeles Angels 4-2 on Saturday.
+Pujols took a curtain call for his adoring fans at Busch Stadium after homering against the Cardinals, but Marcell Ozuna connected to lead Dakota Hudson and St. Louis over the Los Angeles Angels 4-2 on Saturday.

-Pujols hit his 13th home run, a solo drive in the seventh inning.
-He got a standing ovation as he rounded the bases and the cheers grew louder until Pujols emerged from the dugout and tipped his hat to the sellout crowd.
+Pujols was all smiles as he circled the bases after his 13th home run, a solo drive in the seventh inning.
+He got a standing ovation during his trot, and the cheers grew louder until Pujols emerged from the dugout and tipped his hat to the sellout crowd.

+“Trying to walk around the bases, getting to the plate and trying to get into the dugout and hold everything in — that was hard,” Pujols said.
+“It was pretty special.”

+“It’s just a special moment,” Pujols said.
+“It’s great, but you get to the part that we lost the game, and that to me is important, too.”

 Pujols has 646 career homers, including 445 in his 11 seasons with the Cardinals.
 His 111 home runs at the new Busch Stadium are the most by anyone.